-Sandwich panel cabins are prefabricated structures built using sandwich panels, which are composite materials consisting of two outer layers, typically made of metal such as galvanized steel or aluminum, bonded to an insulating core.
-These panels are engineered to provide a balance of strength, insulation, and lightweight construction, making them ideal for modular buildings in the UAE’s demanding climate.
+Sandwich panel cabin is a prefabricated structure built using sandwich panels, which are composite materials consisting of two outer layers, typically made of metal such as galvanized steel or aluminum, bonded to an insulating core.
+These panels are engineered to provide a balance of strength, insulation, and lightweight construction, making them ideal for modular buildings in DUBAI’s demanding climate.
 The cabins are used across various sectors, including construction, industrial, residential, and commercial, due to their versatility, rapid assembly, and energy-efficient properties.

 Composition and Structure